Figure out how to increase my carbon footprint?

 Human activities are the major culprits of increasing carbon footprint in the environment.
-Activities such as heating your home, eating, traveling, and washing all contribute to the amount of carbon emissions.
+Activities such as heating your home, eating, traveling, and washing all contribute to the number of carbon emissions.

 To combat this major problem facing the globe, it is important that we begin to switch to more climate-friendly options.